etaques/tf_environment/README.md

 -v /storage-docker/ferramentas/terraform_data:/data \
 terraform_builder

-<b>6- Access portainer UI and to work on your containers at http://localhost:9000 easier</b>
+<b>6- Access portainer UI and work on your containers at http://localhost:9000 easier</b>

 The folder /data inside terraform container is the persistent place to put your terraform project